Effect of a magnetic field on the thermodynamic properties of a high-temperature hadron resonance gas with van der Waals interactions: Summary

 \section{Summary}

 In this work, we explore the effect of a magnetic field on the thermodynamic properties of an interacting hadron resonance gas model at zero and finite chemical potential.
 The static finite magnetic field significantly affects pressure, energy density, trace anomaly, magnetization, and second-order conserved charge fluctuations such as electric and magnetic susceptibility.
 However, this effect is less significant on entropy density, specific heat, etc. We found that all thermodynamic quantities are suppressed because of interactions.
 The effect of higher baryon chemical potential on the thermodynamic variable is interesting.
 The magnetization, entropy density, specific heat, and speed of sound may indicate discontinuity behavior approaching a higher baryochemical potential, which suggests a phase transition in the VDWHRG model.
 A clear observation of diamagnetic to paramagnetic transitions happens in our study.
 The electrical susceptibility is found to be suppressed because of the magnetic field at lower temperatures, and it slowly increases at higher temperatures.
-The optical property of the medium, like the refractive index, is also calculated and found to be increasing with temperature.
 A possible liquid-gas phase transition is also explored in the presence of a finite magnetic field and baryochemical potential. \\